naneos-org/python-naneos-devices/README.md

 pipenv install -e . #installs the locally builded package

 tox -e docs #generates the documentation
+$
 tox -e publish  # to test your project uploads correctly in test.pypi.org tox -e publish -- --repository pypi  # to release your package to PyPI

 tox -av  # to list all the tasks available
 ```
+It's recommended to use a .pypirc file to store your credentials.
+See [here](https://packaging.python.org/en/latest/specifications/pypirc/) for more information.

 ## Protobuf
 Use this command to create a py and pyi file from the proto file